natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 Make that brick into a prefab so that you can have a master copy because we are going to spawn many of these in the scene.

 ## Effector2D
 Suppose you want to create a platform that allows only one-way collision.
-You can beef up your Colliders with a new component called **[effectors](https://docs.unity3d.com/Manual/Effectors2D.html)**.
+You can upgrade your 2DColliders to be used with a new component called **[effectors](https://docs.unity3d.com/Manual/Effectors2D.html)**.

+To demonstrate how this works, let's create a platform where the character can "jump in" from underneath it but can stay upright on top of it.
 * Create a new 2D GameObject >> Sprite >> Square and name it PlatformThin.
 * Change its sprite to `tiles_187`
 * Add BoxCollider2D component and edit its Collider to match the thin sprite.